-Railroad Park is a 19 acres expanse that celebrates Birmingham’s industrial and artistic heritage.
+Railroad Park is a 19-acre expanse that celebrates Birmingham’s industrial and artistic heritage.
 The park is considered ‘Birmingham’s Living Room’ since it connects the downtown area with the University of Alabama campus at Birmingham.
 This park is the ideal location for local recreation, family celebrations, concerts, and cultural events.
-Railroad Park is a good place to enjoy nature while jogging, eating out or playing Frisbee.
-The scenic landscape consists of hardwood, evergreen, and flowering trees, and it has annual, biennial, and perennial flowers.
+Railroad Park is a good place to enjoy nature while jogging, eating out or playing frisbee.
+The scenic landscape consists of hardwood, evergreen, and flowering trees, with annual, biennial, and perennial flowers.
 Recycled and re-used objects are scattered throughout the park.
-The park offers breathtaking views of Birmingham at its highest point.
+The park also offers breathtaking views of Birmingham at its highest point.

 Colonel James Withers Sloss was a merchant and railroad man who contributed to Birmingham’s foundation.
 He convinced the L&N Railroad to complete the South and North rail line through the Jones Valley.
 He founded Sloss Furnaces after he helped form the Pratt Coke and Coal Company.
-A fifty-acre site was donated by the Elyton Land Company and in June 1881 the construction of Sloss Furnaces began.
+A 50-acre (20.2 hectare) site was donated by the Elyton Land Company and in June 1881 the construction of Sloss Furnaces began.
 Sloss Furnaces was the first of its type built in Birmingham.
 In its first year, it sold 24,000 tons of iron.
 In 1981, the company became a National Historic Landmark, and currently, the furnaces produce 400 tons of iron.
-The original furnaces no longer exist due to reconstruction and remodeling.
-The imposing site will give visitors interested in industrial development an insight into Birmingham’s industrial background.
+The original furnaces no longer exist due to reconstruction and remodeling, but the imposing site will give visitors an insight into Birmingham’s industrial background.

-The Alabama Jazz Hall of Fame was founded in 1978.
-Its museum opened on September 18, 1993.
-The mission of the hall is to educate and foster an appreciation of jazz music.
-This genre is an original and distinctive art form indigenous to America loved around the world.
-The Alabama Jazz Hall of Fame showcases a continued and sustained program illuminating Alabama’s contribution to jazz music.
-When visitors tour the museum they’ll immerse themselves in the rich musical heritage.
+The mission of the Alabama Jazz Hall of Fame, founded in 1978, is to educate and foster an appreciation of jazz music.
+It showcases a continued and sustained program illuminating Alabama’s contribution to the genre and immerses visitors in the rich musical heritage.
 The museum sponsors jazz performances throughout the city and brings jazz to local students.
-One of the tour guides, Dr. Frank Adams, uses his personal charm and vivid anecdotes to paint pictures of jazz history during the tours.
+One of the tour guides, Dr Frank Adams, uses his personal charm and vivid anecdotes to paint pictures of jazz history during the tours.

 McWane Science Center aims to change people’s minds through science and wonder.
 To accomplish this mission, the center provides unique hands-on experiences that children, parents and teachers will love.
-There are many permanent exhibits, visitors have the opportunity to enjoy Just Mice Size, Alabama Dinosaurs, Fox 6 Weather Lab, World of Water Aquarium, and Shark and Ray Touch Tank.
+There are many permanent exhibits, from a Shark and Ray touch tank to a dinosaur area.
 The museum strives to inspire children through science, technology, engineering, and mathematics.
 Students are encouraged to learn by exploring the center, asking questions, and creating their own hypotheses.

-Barber Motorsports Park is a 740 acres multipurpose racing facility.
-George Barber constructed the park and established the Barber Vintage Motorsport Museum.
+Barber Motorsports Park is a multipurpose racing facility, attached to the Barber Vintage Motorsport Museum.
 The museum is a non-profit organization and is considered the largest philanthropic project in Alabama.
-Alan Wilson designed the park’s road course, a 17 turn 2.38 mile course which is meant to be ran clockwise.
-There are plenty of elevation changes on the course.
-The two cut-off turns allow the track to be shortened for club events and testing sessions.
+The park’s road course is a 17-turn 2.38 mile (3.8km) course, which is meant to be ran clockwise, with plenty of elevation changes and two cut-off turns that allow the track to be shortened for club events and testing sessions.
 Barber Motorsports Park hosts many races, such as Grand Am, Pirelli World Challenge, Vintage Racing Series events, and the Verizon IndyCar Series.

-In 1927, Alabama Theatre was built by the Paramount-Publix Corporation.
-Construction cost $1.5 million and took eight months.
-The historic building was one of the first buildings to have air conditioning.
-Approximately 2,500 people can be accommodated in the theater which during its early stages was home to the Mickey Mouse Club.
-In 1933, children would meet every Saturday and perform for each other.
-They would watch Mickey Mouse cartoons and participate in various activities.
+In 1927, the $1.5 million Alabama Theatre opened – and it was one of the first buildings to have air conditioning.
+In the 1930s the 2,500-seat theater was home to the Mickey Mouse Club, where children would meet every Saturday to perform for each other, watch Mickey Mouse cartoons and participate in various activities.
 Alabama Theatre was also a place where silent films were shown, the Mighty Wurlitzer organ was used as the instrument for the movies.
 Thanks to this organ the theater was saved from demolition.
-Birmingham Landmarks Inc. purchased the organ and building in 1987, and Alabama Theatre is currently non-profit organization.
+It is currently non-profit organization.

 Bottega Café is a cozy Italian restaurant serving lunch and dinner.
 The menu celebrates Italian cuisine while offering the best seasonal ingredients of the American South.
 Bottega Café invites patrons to have a seat on the patio and enjoy a chilled glass of wine with antipasti, homemade chips, charred onion dip, or a refreshing salad.
-The airy dining area has Pompeii red walls which create a warm ambiance.
+The airy dining area has Pompeii red walls, which create a warm ambiance.
 The kitchen’s centerpiece is a wood-fired oven, which is great for making crisp pizzas, roasted vegetables, meats and seafood.
-The amazing food and the lively atmosphere make Bottega Café a great spot for locals and visitors to hang out.